aragon/aragon-cli/packages/aragon-cli/README.md

 #### `aragon devchain`

 Starts a local ganache test chain for development.
 This is done automatically with `aragon run` also if you don't have one already running.

+#### `.ipfsignore`

+Use a .ipfsignore file to keep out any specified files or paths from the bundle published to ipfs.
+If there’s no .ipfsignore file, but there is a .gitignore file, then cli will ignore the stuff matched by the .gitignore file.
+If you want to include something that is excluded by your .gitignore file, you can create an empty .ipfsignore file to override it.